LateralFricativeEnjoyer/conlangs/wiki/dlhen.md

 </div>

-A **Dlhen** is a traditional Gylhev weapon, taking the form of a long staff with a blade prodtruding from the shaft
+A **Dlhen** is a traditional [Gylhev](/wiki/gylhev.md) weapon, taking the form of a long staff with a blade prodtruding from the shaft.